 - disclose any of your personal or medical information to your contacts

-- ask about protected characteristics that are irrelevant to the needs of test and trace
+- ask about protected characteristics that are irrelevant to the needs of NHS Test and Trace

 - provide medical advice on the treatment of any potential coronavirus symptoms

 - ask you to download any software to your PC or ask you to hand over control of your PC, smartphone or tablet to anyone else

 - ask you to access any website that does not belong to the government or NHS

 Annex A: template privacy notice

 Please note this privacy notice is intended for non-sensitive venues only.
 If you are a place of worship please see alternative guidance